Improving Sustainable Development Standards

 I believe the city should do something to require larger apartment/condo developers to include adequate storage for their tenants.
 Huge, ugly storage units are dominating prime real estate, close to transit hubs and stations.
 We do not want residents to have to jump in their cars to pick up stuff.
 And these units do not reinvigorate neighborhoods; they impede sustainable, walk able, community enhancing development.
 Could this be considered an enhancement?

-2001HoytST asked about 2 years ago
+2001HoytST asked almost 3 years ago

 Thank you for participating in this project and letting us know your concerns.
 This issue might best be addressed in a different way than in the Enhanced Development Menu, which is designed to encourage developers to create items that provide publicly accessible amenities available to everyone.
 Your concern about storage facilities, however, will be provided in the project information going forward.
 More information about where storage facilities can currently be located is available in the Use Table found in Article 4 of the Lakewood Zoning Ordinance.